The List of Mac Miller Albums in Order of Release Date

 How many albums does Mac Miller have?

-The discography of American rapper Mac Miller released six studio albums, two extended plays, two live albums, thirteen mixtapes, forty-four singles (including fifteen as a featured artist), and sixty-three music videos.
+Mac Miller released seven studio albums, two extended plays, two live albums, thirteen mixtapes, forty-six singles (including fifteen as a featured artist), and sixty-three music videos.

-All Mac Miller Albums in Order: Check Out The List of Mac Miller Albums in Order of Release Here!
+The List of Mac Miller Albums in Order of Release Date

 Here is the list of Mac Miller Album in Order of Release Date: